Psychotherapist Vs. Psychologist: What Is the Difference & When Should I See One?

 If your first therapy session fell short of your expectations, it’s essential to reflect on the experience and consider certain questions.

 • First, examine your initial expectations.
-Your expectations may have been shaped by what you’ve read, heard from others, or seen in the media, and if the therapist’s approach differed significantly, it can be disconcerting.
+Your hopes may have been shaped by what you’ve read, heard from others, or seen in the media, and if the therapist’s approach differed significantly, it can be disconcerting.

 πŸš€ Summary – Psychotherapist Vs. Psychologist